-Alternatively, the manager may decide that the fund should be a registered investment company.
-In fact, there have been a number of requests to list on national securities exchanges the shares of such funds.
-The SEC has repeatedly denied such requests, and in January 2018, the SEC's Division of Investment Management outlined several questions that sponsors would be expected to address before it would consider granting approval for funds holding "substantial amounts" of cryptocurrencies or "cryptocurrency-related products."
-16 The questions, which focus on specific requirements of the 1940 Act, generally fall into one of five key areas: valuation, liquidity, custody, arbitrage and potential manipulation.
-And although such funds alternatively could potentially be offered to the public as noninvestment companies (to the extent they do not hold significant amounts of securities) under the Securities Act, the SEC has indicated that significant, similar questions exist there also.17
+Alternatively, the manager may consider structuring the fund as a registered investment company, although as of the date of this article, the SEC has not approved any such funds.
+As the authors discuss in "The Current State of U.S. Public Cryptocurrency Funds", there have been a number of requests to list on national securities exchanges the shares of such funds.
+He SEC has repeatedly denied such requests, and in January 2018, the SEC's Division of Investment Management outlined several questions that sponsors would be expected to address before it would consider granting approval for funds holding "substantial amounts" of cryptocurrencies or "cryptocurrency-related products".
+The questions, which focus on specific requirements of the 1940 Act, generally fall into one of five key areas: valuation; liquidity; custody; arbitrage; and potential manipulation.
+And although such funds alternatively could potentially be offered to the public as non-investment companies (to the extent they do not hold significant amounts of securities) under the Securities Act, the SEC has indicated that significant, similar questions exist there also.
+The support of the support of the securities and potential there also.

 Second, the manager may decide that the fund should have flexibility to invest in commodity interests, such as futures contracts or binary options, either for hedging or speculative purposes.
-Any such trading by a private fund, no matter how limited in scope, and regardless of the purpose, would generally make such fund a "commodity pool," as discussed above.
+Any such trading by a private fund, no matter how limited in scope, and regardless of the purpose, would generally make such fund a "commodity pool", as discussed above.
 In this case, the manager may be required to register as a CPO or CTA with the CFTC, although certain exemptions exist for non-U.S. managers and for funds that invest in only limited amounts of commodity interests.
 Even if the manager decides that such fund should only invest in commodity interests and not securities, interests in commodity pools are "securities" under the Securities Act, and therefore, the fund would generally be structured to meet the requirements of a Securities Act exemption (e.g., Regulation D, as discussed above).